$607,051Average Value$420Average Price per Sq Ft18Homes For Sale

 The Mayflower, Plymouth Rock and Pilgrim Hall Museum

 Pilgrim Memorial State Park welcomes visitors from around the country looking to get an in-person look at Plymouth Rock and the Mayflower II replica, built in the 1950s.
-Visitors can explore a self-guided tour to learn more about the park’s many historical sites, monuments and the Wampanoag people, who first encountered the area’s settlers in the early 1600s.
+Visitors can take a self-guided tour to learn more about the park’s many historical sites, monuments and the Wampanoag people, who first encountered the area’s settlers in the early 1600s.
 Other historical fixtures within the community include the Pilgrim Hall Museum, the country’s oldest public museum, and the National Monument to the Forefathers off Allerton Street.
 Meanwhile, Nelson Memorial Park is where little ones run loose atop a splash pad and large playgrounds.
 Residents can also swim and hunt for shells along the adjoining beachfront or go kayaking thanks to a public launch.

 Over one million people visit Plymouth Rock in Plymouth Center each year.